dotnet/designs/proposed/local-sdk-global-json.md

 current operating system: `%LocalAppData%\Microsoft\dotnet` on Windows and `$HOME/.dotnet` on Linux/macOS.
 - `"$machine$"`: this matches the machine installation point of .NET for the current operating system.
-- `%VARIABLE%/$VARIABLE`: environment variables will be substituted.
-Either the Windows or Unix format can be used here and will be normalized for the operating system the host resolver executes on.
+This should match how the product is [installed][installation-doc] on the current operating system.

 This design requires us to only change the host resolver.
 That means other tooling like Visual Studio, VS Code, MSBuild, etc ... would transparently